cloudmesh/technologies/chapters/tech/solr.md

 | status   | 10       |
 | section  | NoSQL    |
 | keywords | NoSQL    |

+:o: list not preferred in a summary. pleas use text to summarize the work

 SOLR is an open source search platform used for searching applications.
 It was built on top of Lucene which is a Java based full text search engine.
 SOLR was created by Yonik Seely in 2004 to add search capability to CNET application.